aaltsys/doc-server3/install/03_zentyal.rst

 .. image:: _images/zentyal_07_interfaces.png

-More details on Zentyal networking are found at :ref:`network_configuration`.
+More details on Zentyal networking are found at :ref:`resources:network`.

 Network Gateway
 ==========================